timusri/elixir-for-platform-engineering/docs/01-beginner/01-introduction.md

 new_list = [4 | list]  # Creates a new list, original unchanged
 ```

-**Benefits for DevOps**:
+**Benefits for Platform Engineering**:
 - No race conditions from shared mutable state
-- Easier to reason about concurrent systems
+- Easier to reason about concurrent platform systems
 - Predictable behavior in distributed environments

 ### First-Class Functions